top of page

 Particularly vulnerable groups have been identified in risk assessments for the company’s own operations.

-Particularly vulnerable groups have been identified in supply chain risk assessments for sample products.
+Particularly vulnerable groups have been identified in supply chain risk assessments of sample products.

 Does not fulfil requirement